-For your safety, understand and follow all the warnings contained in the Operator's Guide, the Safety Handbook and the labels on your vehicle.
+For your safety, understand and follow all the warnings and instructions contained in the Operator's Guide, this Safety Handbook and the labels on your vehicle.
 Failure to follow these warnings can result in SEVERE INJURY OR DEATH.

-Keep this Operator's Guide and the Safety Handbook with the vehicle at all times.
+Keep the Operator's Guide and this Safety Handbook with the vehicle at all times.

-Disregarding any of the safety precautions and instructions contained in the Operator's Guide, Safety Handbook, safety video and on the product could cause injury... including the possibility of death!
+Disregarding any of the safety precautions and instructions contained in the Operator's Guide, Safety Handbook, Safety Videocassette and on product labels could cause injury... including the possibility of death!